We believe that every child has the potential to grow straight teeth. Crooked teeth are a symptom, not the cause of the problem.

 To find out whether Braceless Choice can help your child, please get in touch today.

-Simply fill in this form and upload two photos of your child's smile – one front on and one in profile.
-We will then be in touch with your free assessment.
+Simply fill in this form and upload two photos clearly showing your child's smile – one front on and one in profile.
+We will then be in touch to let you know whether our brace-free treatment methods can work for your child.